127 Beacon

 Click here for an index to the deeds for 127 Beacon, and click here for further information about the land on the south side of Beacon from Arlington to Berkeley, north of Alley 421.

-Three different builders constructed the houses: James Standish built 127 Beacon, John Danforth Dunbar built 129 Beacon, and Samuel Shurtleff Perkins built 131-133 Beacon.
-In each case, after the buildings were completed, the land was acquired by the builder from William Goddard and T. Bigelow Lawrence, and then the builder resold the house to its first occupant.
+Three different builders constructed the houses: James Standish built 127 Beacon, John D. Dunbar built 129 Beacon, and Samuel S. Perkins built 131-133 Beacon.
+Each builder held an option to purchase the land where he was building and, after the buildings were completed, acquired the land from William Goddard and T. Bigelow Lawrence, and then resold the house and land to its first occupant.

 On May 16, 1860, James Standish filed with the Board of Aldermen a Notice of Intention to build at 127 Beacon.
 On March 23, 1861, after completing the house, he purchased the land from William Goddard and T. Bigelow Lawrence.
-He and his wife, Sarah (Grant) Standish lived at 73 Worcester.
+James Standish was a mason and builder; he and his wife, Sarah (Grant) Standish lived at 73 Worcester and later at 283 Dartmouth.

 On September 13, 1861, 127 Beacon was purchased from James Standish by William Craig Wharton.
 He and his wife, Nancy Willing (Spring) Wharton, made it their home.
 They previously had lived at the Tremont House hotel.
 The Whartons’ three children — Nancy Craig Wharton, William Fisher Wharton, and Edward Robbins Wharton — lived with them.

 In 1873, William Fisher Wharton graduated from Harvard Law School and Edward Robbins Wharton graduated from Harvard College.
-In fall of 1873, the Whartons offered 127 Beacon for lease for a two year period, during which they lived elsewhere, probably traveling in Europe.
+In the fall of 1873, the Whartons offered 127 Beacon for lease for a two year period, during which they lived elsewhere, probably traveling abroad.

 By 1875, 127 Beacon was the home of George C. Taylor, a broker.
 He previously had lived at 101 West Chester Park.
 By 1876, he had moved to 189 Warren Avenue and the Whartons had resumed living at 127 Beacon.

-William Fisher Wharton, an attorney and future Assistant Secretary of State in the Benjamin Harrison administration, married in October of 1877 to Fanny Pickman and they moved to 18 Marlborough.
-Edward (Teddy) Wharton married in April of 1885 to Edith Newbold Jones, later to become the noted author Edith Wharton, and they moved to Newport.
+William Fisher Wharton, an attorney and future Assistant Secretary of State in the Benjamin Harrison administration, married in October of 1877 to Fanny Pickman of 15 Commonwealth and they moved to 18 Marlborough.
+Edward (Teddy) Wharton married in April of 1885 to Edith Newbold Jones of New York City, later to become the noted author Edith Wharton, and they moved to Newport.
 They divorced in 1913.

 On August 20, 1885, William Craig Wharton transferred 127 Beacon into his wife’s name.